jjwithanr/obsidian_bible_study/docs/Old Testament/Proverbs/Proverbs10.md

 #### v.4
 >Lazy hands make a man poor, but diligent hands bring wealth.

+#### v.8
+>The wise in heart accept commands, but a chattering fool comes to ruin.

+Remember this when I get overly critical of the church.
+Chatting about church weaknesses in place of submission to church leadership is unwise.
+#jj

 #### v.11
 >The mouth of the righteous is a fountain of life, but violence overwhelms the mouth of the wicked.